 Central Monitoring for all Embed Codes

-Publish to web seems a frustrating option with all explanation so far.
+Publish to the web seems a frustrating option with all the security holes.
 There is a need for an administration page to manage all embed codes there across the Power BI tenant.
-Power BI team recently added this feature to the admin portal of Power BI.
-Here is the place that you can find all reports that are published to the web, and you can remove those from being published to the web.
+There is a place the Power BI tenant administrator can find all reports that are published to the web, and you can remove those from being published to the web.

-To go to the admin portal, click on the setting icon in Power BI service, and then go to Admin Portal.
+To go to the admin portal, click on the setting icon in the Power BI service, and then go to Admin Portal.
 Click on Embed Codes on the left-hand side, and you will see all embed codes published by anyone from your organization.

-For each report which is published to the web, there are two options: to view the published report, or to delete it.
-Once you delete it, no one will be able to use the published to web’s link.
+There are two options for each report published to the web: to view the published report or delete it.
+Once you delete it, no one can use the published web link.

 Difference with Other Sharing Methods?

-If you played with Power BI before, you know that you can share your dashboards with people in your organization.
+You can share your dashboards and reports with people in your organization.
 This feature also gives you a link to the report.
-However, It is different from embed code.
-Here are some differences between sharing dashboard and embed code;
+However, It is different from the public link.
+Here are some differences between sharing dashboard and public link;

-- Power BI Workspace or App is For Authorized Group of Users inside or outside of Your Organization, not for everyone!
+- Power BI Workspace or App is For Authorized groups of users inside or outside of Your Organization, not for everyone!

 - Power BI Embedded is different from Publish to Web

-Only those who has access to the dashboard will see the content
+Only those who have access to the dashboard will see the content

 Once you share a report, you can choose who has access to see it based on their Power BI accounts.
 If they don’t have a Power BI account or they don’t have access to that content, they won’t see the content.

 Dashboard link Works Only for Authorized Users

-Despite of having the dashboard link available in the Access tab of sharing pane; Only authorized users can see the content when browsing the link.
+Despite having the dashboard link available, Only authorized users can see the content when browsing the link.
 Otherwise, they will see a message that says they don’t have permission to view this dashboard.

-Power BI Workspace or App is For Authorized Group of Users inside or outside of Your Organization, not for everyone!
+Power BI Workspace or App is for authorized groups of users inside or outside of your organization, not for everyone!

-You can share dashboards, reports, and data sets with a workspace which is an Office 365 group in your organization.
-And users of this group will have access to all content shared by the group.
-Also, you can use Power BI apps to share content within your organization or even outside of your organization with Azure B2B services.
-However, with Publish to Web, any users who have access to the page will see the report, regardless of having Power BI account or not.
+You can share dashboards, reports, and data sets with your organization’s workspace.
+And users will have access to all content shared or part of it (using the audience settings in the Power BI App).
+However, with Publish to web, any users who have access to the page will see the report, regardless of having a Power BI account.

 Public Access or Organizational Sharing

-Last but not least; the difference between Publish to web, and Sharing is all about the difference between giving public access or sharing content through the organization.
+Last but not least, the difference between publishing to the web and other sharing methods is about giving public access or sharing content through the organization.

 With Sharing dashboards or using Power BI workspaces and apps, you can share content with other users.
 These users SHOULD BE Power BI users; they cannot access content anonymously.
-They need to log in to Power BI service to access the content.
+They must log in to the Power BI service to access the content.

-With Publish to Web EVERYONE access the report even if they don’t have Power BI account.
+With Publish to web, EVERYONE access the report even if they don’t have a Power BI account.
 They don’t need to log in.
 They can browse the page that contains Power BI embed code with no restriction on viewing the report.

 Power BI Embedded is Different from Publish to Web

-Now that you know about Publish to web, I can explain how Power BI embedded works in a nutshell.
 Power BI Embedded brings Power BI into applications.
 Yes, you can share your Power BI report through an application with API Keys.
 And you share the report with application users, even if they don’t have Power BI accounts.
 However, you are much more flexible here.
 You can choose which reports you want to share with which users in the application.
-Power BI Embedded is the way to bring Power BI experience into an application with security configuration enabled for users.
-I will explain in a separate post how to use Power BI Embedded is fully secured in a custom application, but the public reports are not.
+Power BI Embedded is how to bring the Power BI experience into an application with security configuration enabled for users.
+Power BI Embedded is fully secured in a custom application, but the public reports are not.

 Publish to Web is not secure, free way of sharing, and is for the public.
 Power BI embedded is secure, paid service, and for specific people that you authorize them.

-In summary, Publish to the web is the only free way of sharing Power BI content.
+In summary, Publishing to the web is the only free way of sharing Power BI content.
 This method of sharing doesn’t have any security bound to it.
-As soon as you publish a report to the web, anyone with that link will be able to access the report and the data.
-This method of sharing is easy, however, is not recommended for confidential data.
-This method is an only good option if you want to share some public reports on your company public website.
+As soon as you publish a report to the web, anyone with that link can access the report and the data.
+This method of sharing is easy.
+However, it is not recommended for confidential data.
+This method is a reasonable option if you want to share some public reports on your company’s public website.

-Publish to the web is entirely different from Power BI Embedded, these two methods should not be considered the same.
-In the next few posts, I’ll explain what Power BI embedded is and how it is working.
+Publish to the web is entirely different from Power BI Embedded or Secure Embed; these methods should not be considered the same.